Candy from Mice of Men: A Symbol of Hope, Illusion, and the American Dream

 Candy's Money: A False Sense of Security

 Candy's involvement in George and Lennie's dream elevates the significance of his money.
-By contributing his savings, he is not only securing a stake in the future but also investing in a sense of belonging and purpose.
+Consider this: by contributing his savings, he is not only securing a stake in the future but also investing in a sense of belonging and purpose.
 The dream provides him with a sense of hope that transcends his individual circumstances, offering a chance for a better future, a future where his value isn't diminished by age or physical limitations.
 His participation reinforces the idea that the American Dream, even in its most modest form, is often a shared aspiration that binds individuals together.

 The Shared Dream: A Collective Hope for a Better Future

 George and Lennie's dream of owning a small farm is a recurring motif in the novella, representing the collective aspiration of the marginalized individuals who work on the ranch.
-The dream symbolizes not only economic independence but also a sense of community and belonging.
+Which means the dream symbolizes not only economic independence but also a sense of community and belonging.
 Candy's involvement in the dream strengthens its significance, transforming it into a collective hope, a shared vision of a better future.
 The dream serves as a counterpoint to the harsh realities of their lives, offering a powerful symbol of hope and resilience in the face of adversity.

 The Illusion of Control and the Crushing Weight of Reality

 Candy’s attachment to his dog and his money reveals a deep-seated desire for control in a world where they have little.
 He meticulously cares for his dog, providing a sense of purpose and routine in a life filled with uncertainty.
 Similarly, his carefully saved money represents a measure of control over his future, albeit a limited one.
-However, the events of the novella relentlessly dismantle this carefully constructed sense of control.
-The forced euthanasia of his dog represents the loss of his autonomy and highlights the limitations of his power.
+Still, the events of the novella relentlessly dismantle this carefully constructed sense of control.
+Still, the forced euthanasia of his dog represents the loss of his autonomy and highlights the limitations of his power.
 The eventual failure of the farm dream demonstrates the cruel irony of their efforts and the powerful forces that stand against their aspirations.

 Candy and the Broader Context of the American Dream